y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Apr 01, 2023</time> Sent out the video draft (that another person worked on!) for the event in May and helped to sort out a mini-crisis.

 - <time>Mar 31, 2023</time> Did some organisational work.

 - <time>Mar 30, 2023</time> Had a productive meeting for event in May.